cb-ci/ci-proxy/README.md

 ## command not found

-Without the `\` escape character in the helm values you will get an `command not found` error as shown below during the start of cjoc
+Without the `\` escape character in the helm values you will get an `command not found` error as shown below during the start of CjoC

 ```
 ://squid-dev-proxy.squid.svc.cluster.local -Dhttps.proxyPort=3128 -Dhttp.proxyHost=http://squid-dev-proxy.squid.svc.cluster.local -Dhttp.proxyPort=3128 -Dhttp.nonProxyHosts=127.0.0.1